suffolklibraries/lgc/content/collections/events/its-not-over-yet-2.md

     content:
       -
         type: text
-        text: '303 Projects and The Art Gallery are very pleased to present “It’s Not Over Yet”, a double first solo exhibition of work by artist Duncan McAfee.'
+        text: 'Join Duncan McAfee at The Art Gallery in Lowestoft on the afternoon of Sunday 20th March as they present their new first double solo exhibition. '
   -
     type: paragraph
     content: